 - (a) Republic Act No. 6957, as amended by Republic Act No. 7718 (An Act Authorizing the Financing, Construction, Operation and Maintenance of Infrastructure Projects by the Private Sector, and for other purposes); - (b) Executive Order No. 8, s.
 2010, as amended by Executive Order No. 136, s.
 2013 (Reorganizing and Renaming the Build-Operate And Transfer (BOT) Center to the Public-Private Partnership (PPP) Center of the Philippines and Transferring its Attachment from the Department of Trade and Industry to the National Economic and Development Authority and for other purposes); - (c) Executive Order No. 78, s.
 2012 (Mandating the Inclusion of Provisions on the Use of Alternative Dispute Resolution Mechanisms in All Contracts Involving Public-Private Partnership Projects, Build-Operate and Transfer Projects, Joint Venture Agreements Between the Government and Private Entities and those Entered into by Local Government Units); - (d) Section 8 of Executive Order No. 423, s.
-2005 (Repealing Executive Order No. 109-A Dated September 18, 2003 Prescribing the Rules and Procedures on the Review and Approval of All Government Contracts to Conform with Republic Act No. 9184, Otherwise Known as "The Government Procurement Reform Act");

-1 (e) 2013 Revised Guidelines and Procedures for Entering Into Joint Venture 2 Agreements Between Government and Private Entities; and 3 (f) PPP Codes and Joint Venture Guidelines issued by LGUs and GOCCs.
-4 All other laws, decrees, orders, rules and regulations, and all other related 5 national and local issuances or parts thereof inconsistent with this Act are hereby 6 repealed or amended accordingly.
-7 Sec.
-36. Separability Clause If any provision of this Act is held invalid, the 8. other provisions not affected thereby shall continue in operation.
-9 Sec.
-37. Effectivity Clause. - This Act shall take effect fifteen (15) days after its 10 publication in the Official Gazette or in a newspaper of general circulation
+2005 (Repealing Executive Order No. 109-A Dated September 18, 2003 Prescribing the Rules and Procedures on the Review and Approval of All Government Contracts to Conform with Republic Act No. 9184, Otherwise Known as "The Government Procurement Reform Act"); - (e) 2013 Revised Guidelines and Procedures for Entering Into Joint Venture Agreements Between Government and Private Entities; and, - (f) PPP Codes and Joint Venture Guidelines issued by LGUs and GOCCs. - All other laws, decrees, orders, rules and regulations, and all other related national and local issuances or parts thereof inconsistent with this Act are hereby repealed or amended accordingly. - Sec.
+36. Effectivity.
+This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in a newspaper of general circulation.